 One of the prettiest streets in Chelsea is Bywater Street, not far from Sloane Square underground station.
 Also, a fun fact is that 9 Bywater Street was chosen by author John Le Carré as the home of fictional spy George Smiley.
 This actual address was used when they filmed the 1979 BBC series of Tinker Tailor Soldier Spy!

 The Most Instagrammable Interiors

 Dorsett Shepherd’s Bush

 The Dorsett Hotel in Shepherd’s Bush is housed in a former cinema, making the interior ultra instagrammable!
 The atrium is a true work of art, as are all the rooms.
 Elegant decor really makes this hotel!

 Disclaimer: I was kindly hosted by the Dorsett during my stay in London.
-All opinion are, as always, my own!
+All opinions are, as always, my own!

-Dating from the 14th century, this covered market was actually Diagon Alley in the Harry Potter films!
+Dating from the 14th century, this ornate covered market represented Diagon Alley in the Harry Potter films!
 Definitely necessitates a visit then…

 St Pancras Renaissance Hotel

 I added this hotel just because of their staircase.
 I mean, the hotel overall is stunning but their staircase really takes the biscuit!